 What It All Depends On

 Factors aside from the system itself that effect efficiency, is how well the home and the ductwork is sealed up and the design of the system.
 All the work your equipment puts into your home doesn’t matter if heat can’t be distributed good.
 Ductwork leaks will prevent systems from reaching maximum efficiency because air will be lost in the attic.
 Other than the ductwork your home can be leaking and preventing optimum efficiency due to the sealing of windows and doorways.
-If the system wasn’t designed well or improperly installed it is probably not operating properly and preventing optimum efficiency.
+If the system wasn’t designed well or improperly installed it is probably not operating correctly and preventing optimum efficiency.
 You may have an efficient unit itself but it just might be that other components and factors are preventing maximum efficiency.

 One Quick Tip: A programmable thermostat can help save money on the utilities by operating the system at different temperatures at different times of the day depending on what you have scheduled.